MSc Health Data Science / Course details

 The MSc is hosted by the Centre of Health Informatics (CHI), which has built an internationally recognised multi- and trans-disciplinary research base attracting over £50 million of funding from research councils, the EU and industry.

 This centre runs a programme of research and education that brings experts together from a wide range of academic, NHS and industrial partners.
-In particular, it has a UK-wide remit to professionalise the field.

 You will have access to CHI's state-of-the-art research and teaching facilities.